Uptown Theater (Philadelphia): Civil rights

 The theater was a hotbed for civil rights activism, especially in the form of music.
 Georgie Woods produced shows at the theater, called freedom shows, in which artists played to promote civil rights.
 The money generated at these shows went to charities of Georgie Woods' choice, regardless of creed, color or religion.
 In 1967, Georgie Woods staged a special show for wounded veterans from the Vietnam War that were from the Philadelphia area.

 The theater also became an important landmark for civil rights in Philadelphia.
-Cecil Moore was a Philadelphia lawyer that was extremely involved in civil rights, and was a close friend of Georgie Woods, and was also involved in the freedom shows.
+Cecil Moore was a Philadelphia lawyer that was extremely involved in civil rights, was a close friend of Georgie Woods, and was also involved in the freedom shows.

 In 1963, Georgie Woods, Jackie Wilson, and Del Shields won awards at the Uptown Theater from the Philadelphia branch of the NAACP for being entertainers that were actively involved in civil rights.
-Also, the famous 1964 Philadelphia race riot happened blocks from the theater, and when it occurred Commissioner Howard R. Leary had Georgie Woods come talk to and calm down the crowd, which eventually dispersed as per his request.
-His influence on the community was so great, showing how important the Uptown Theater was for the residents of North Philadelphia.
+The 1964 Philadelphia race riot happened blocks from the theater, and Commissioner Howard R. Leary had Georgie Woods come talk to and calm down the crowd, which eventually dispersed as per his request.

-Neighborhood

-By the late 1950s, North Philadelphia was the epicenter of Philadelphia's African American community.
-It was a vibrant place populated by all classes.
-There were dozens of factories, numerous clubs along Columbia Avenue, shops and restaurants all over the place, and the Uptown, which evolved into a mecca for live music.
-Many family owned businesses around the theater became popular spots for the performers and audience members alike.
-Many of the performers would eat at Miss Pearl's house, which was located right behind the venue on Carlisle Street.

-In addition to that, many of them got their hair done at Don's Doo Shop, which was and is still owned by Don Williams, right around the corner on 15th Street and Susquehanna Avenue.
-Many of the artists stayed at the Ben Motor Inn on 22nd Street and Spring Garden.
-The neighborhood was often noted to be tight-knit, where many people living in the area worked in the nearby factories and knew each other by name.
-The area surrounding the theater was also unique in that it did not provide a lot of space for parking, so many people walked or took public transportation to the Uptown.